-MARIN's nautical centre MSCN (Wageningen) operates three different types of real-time simulators for research, consultancy and training purposes of professional mariners.
+MARIN (Wageningen) operates three different types of real-time simulators for research, consultancy and training purposes of professional mariners.
 The simulators can be used separately or combined in the same scenario.
 The steering controls can be easily adapted to the specifications of the simulated vessel.
 At MARIN the following 6 real-time simulators are available: